howerj/liblisp/liblisp.md

         close              Close an IO object
         type-of            Return an integer-enum for the type of an object timed-eval         Eval with execution time
+        reverse            Reverse a string, a list or a hash split              Split a string based
+        join               Join a list of strings together format             Print out a list of objects based on a format string

 ##### math.h